Operating activities section by indirect method

 • Note 11 – gain on sale of plant assets:

-It is a non operating gain.
-It increases net income and is, therefore, deducted from net income to calculate net cash flows from operating activities.
-The sale of plant assets is an investing activity.
-The total sale proceeds will be reported in investing activities.
+It is a non-operating gain.
+It increases net income and is, therefore, deducted from the net income to compute the amount of net cash flows from operating activities.
+The sale of the plant asset is an investing activity, and the total sale proceeds will be reported as such.

 Leave a comment